 What is the future of hydrogen vehicles?

 For now, it is very hard to say.
-But car manufacturers seem quietly confident that, once battery power has acted as a stepping stone to move the industry away from gasoline and diesel, hydrogen will become the long-term answer.
+But car manufacturers seem quietly confident that, once battery power has acted as a stepping stone to move the industry away from gasoline and diesel, hydrogen-powered electric motors will become the long-term answer.

-Toyota, Honda and Hyundai show no signs of leaving the market, while BMW plans to put a hydrogen-powered X5 SUV on sale in 2022, followed by hydrogen versions of the X6 and X7.
+Toyota, Honda and Hyundai show no signs of leaving the market, with the former announcing its all-new Mirai in November 2020.
+Meanwhile BMW plans to put a hydrogen-powered X5 SUV on sale in 2022, followed by hydrogen versions of the X6 and X7.